khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 - [How to propose a change to navigation](https://about.gitlab.com/handbook/product/ux/navigation/).
 - [How to conduct user research of a proposed change to navigation](https://about.gitlab.com/handbook/product/ux/ux-research/evaluating-navigation/).

-### Homepage

-The homepage is the first page a user sees at the top level of GitLab.com or their instance after logging in.
-It's also where a user is directed after clicking the GitLab or instance logo in the navigation.
-This page is meant to help the user orient themself upon logging in.
-Currently this page is [configurable in User Settings](https://docs.gitlab.com/ee/user/profile/preferences.html#default-dashboard).

-### Landing page

-A landing page is the page directly tied to a link in the navigation.
-Typically, a landing page is action-oriented and contains overview and/or summary content, but it can also be a [dashboard](/patterns/dashboards) for analysis-oriented tasks.

 ### User settings menu

 The user settings menu is the rightmost menu which contains items related to the logged-in user.